LeetLLM

 A stable DSPy program interface lets you run a new compilation experiment when you swap underlying models without rewriting all orchestration logic.
 Because instructions and few-shot examples can be model-specific, recompilation is a candidate-generation step, not evidence that a smaller or cheaper LM meets the old release gates.

-For example, you might prototype the support pipeline on a stronger hosted model, then recompile the same DSPy program for a smaller open model such as Llama-3.1-8B-Instruct or Qwen2.5-7B-Instruct.
+For example, you might prototype the deploy-policy pipeline on a stronger hosted model, then recompile the same DSPy program for a smaller open-weight model that your serving stack can run.

 The optimizer can search new few-shot examples and instruction phrasing for the new model.
-That is prompt-state optimization, not weight distillation or a substitute for evaluating the target LM.
+That's prompt-state optimization, not weight distillation or a substitute for evaluating the target LM.

 Cross-model calibration

-When swapping models, do not assume an old compiled artifact transfers.
+When swapping models, don't assume an old compiled artifact transfers.
 Instruction phrasing, adapter behavior, demonstrations, and provider revisions can all change measured output.

 Maintain a compilation matrix: for each program version and exact target-model revision, store and evaluate its artifact separately.
 A provider-side model update is a new comparison, even when the model alias is unchanged.